sinaghassemi/EnronSpamDetection/README.md

 	print("*"*15)
 ```

 Then we locate where ham and spam files are, then we select the size of our bag of words.
-The bag of words is used to extract features for the naive bayes, k-NN, decision tree and logistic regression classifers.
-Next, `EnronLoader` class is used to load and pre-process data as it is detaild in [pre-processing section](#-Pre-processing).
+The bag of words is used to extract features for the naive Bayes, k-NN, decision tree, and logistic regression classifiers.
+Next, `EnronLoader` class is used to load and pre-process data as it is detailed in [pre-processing section](#-Pre-processing).
 It returns two lists of pre-processed contents form spam and ham folders and the duplicates are also removed for the contents.
-If we have already pre-processed the data then we just load the pickle files and if not, in the end we save the lists into two pickle files.
+If we have already pre-processed the data then we just load the pickle files and if not, in the end, we save the lists into two pickle files.

 ```python
 ##### Under sampling to prevent unbalanced dataset